 Real Property: Permanent Damage: Difference between market value immediately before the loss and the market value immediately after the loss.
 Greco v.
 Mancini, 476 A.2d 522 (R.I.
 1984); Tortolano v.
 DiFilippo, 349 A.2d 48 (R.I.
 1975).
 Temporary Damage: The reasonable cost of repair.
 Greco v.
-Mancini; Tortolano v.
-DiFilippo.
+Mancini; Tortolano

 Personal Property: Generally, the difference between the before and after fair market values.
 DeSpirito v.
 Bristol County Water Co., 227 A.2d 782 (R.I.
 1967).
 For apparel and household goods which do not have a fair market value, recovery will be measured by the actual value to the owner, excluding sentimental value.
-Factors to consider include, but are not limited to, the cost of the item when new, the length of time in use, its condition at the time of the loss or injury, the expense to the owner of replacing it with another item ok like kind and condition, and any other fact that may assist in determining the worth of the item to the owner at the time of loss or injury.
-Id.
+Factors to consider include, but are not limited to, the cost of the item when new, the length of time in use, its condition at the time of the less or injury, the exposure the length of time in use, its condition at the time of the loss or injury, the expense to the owner of replacing it with another item ok like kind and condition, and any other fact that may assist in determining the worth of the item to the owner at the time of loss or injury.
+DeSprito.